aegis-icons/aegis-icons/.github/ISSUE_TEMPLATE/update-icon.md

 ---
 name: Update icon
-about: Request update for icon, if logo or main brand color is outdated
+about: Request update for icon, if logo or main brand color is outdated.
 title: 'Update icon: '
 labels: Update
 assignees: ''